Search For 'Gay Genes' Comes Up Short In Large New Study

 The most important conclusion is that "they represent very, very, very small effects," Neale says.
 "Together the five variants account for much less than 1% of the variability in the traits that we're looking at."

-That means the scientists find virtually nothing in common among people who reported having at least one same-sex experience in their lifetime.
-And they reveal little if anything about the biology that might underlie these genetic variants.
+That means the scientists found virtually nothing in common among the people who reported having at least one same-sex experience in their lifetime.
+And the results reveal little if anything about the biology that might underlie these genetic variants.

-Using another technique to analyze the data, the authors say genes still could still influence 8% to 25% of the behavior they studied.
+Using another technique to analyze the data, the authors say genes could still influence 8% to 25% of the behavior they studied.
 But the effect of any individual genetic variant is so faint that, even in a sample of half a million people, it's impossible to tease out anything about them.

-One obvious conclusion from these results is that nobody's going to come up with a blood test to predict these sexual behaviors.
+One obvious conclusion from these results is that nobody is going to come up with a blood test to predict these sexual behaviors.

 "Individual-level prediction is effectively an impossibility," Neale says.

-Co-authors of the study include Andrea Ganna, at the Broad Institute and the Karolina Institute in Sweden, as well as researchers from 23andMe, including J. Fah Sathirapongsasuti.
-The three appeared at a telephone news conference arranged by Science to highlight the results, which had been discussed last fall at a scientific meeting.
+Co-authors of the study include Andrea Ganna, at the Broad Institute and the Karolinska Institute in Sweden, as well as researchers from 23andMe, including J. Fah Sathirapongsasuti.
+The three spoke at a telephone news conference arranged by Science to highlight the results, which had been discussed last fall at a scientific meeting.
 In consultation with representatives of the LGBTQ community, they also created a website to explain the findings.

-Mills, from Oxford, wrote a commentary to accompany the paper.
-In an interview, she said the study is further evidence that previous reports of a so-called "gay gene" on the X chromosome are wrong.
+Mills, the Oxford University sociologist, wrote a commentary to accompany the paper.
+In an interview, she said the study is further evidence that previous reports of a "gay gene" on the X chromosome are wrong.

-And since they didn't find gene variants that correlated with a gradient of sexual behavior, she says, it undercuts Alfred Kinsey's decades-old scale, which ranked people on a spectrum of sexuality, from exclusively heterosexual to exclusively homosexual.
+And because the researchers didn't find gene variants that correlated with a gradient of sexual behavior, she says, it undercuts Alfred Kinsey's decades-old scale, which ranked people on a spectrum of sexuality, from exclusively heterosexual to exclusively homosexual.

 Mills was intrigued to see that of the five variants that the study highlighted, two appeared in both men and women, two were only in men and one was only in women.

 "It looks like there's something different driving women and men," she says, "and I think that just means there's a lot more to be examined in terms of women's sexuality.
-And that's really been under-researched."
+And that's really been underresearched."

 But the findings are not strong.
-Studies like this that seek to link genetic patterns to behaviors or disease commonly find dozens if not hundreds of genetic variants, which typically explain far more than the fraction of a percent of the variance, as was the case for this study.
-That leaves Cecile Janssens, a professor of epidemiology at Emory University, puzzled why this study was even published.
+Studies like this that seek to link genetic patterns to behaviors or disease commonly find dozens if not hundreds of genetic variants, which typically explain far more than the fraction of a percent of the variance that this study found.
+That leaves Cecile Janssens, a professor of epidemiology at Emory University, puzzled about why this study was even published.

 "I don't think they found anything that is worth reporting," she says.

 She notes that findings like this should be replicated in different populations.
 But in this case, only three of the five genetic variants showed up in a separate sample the scientists examined, "so two of them didn't replicate at all."
-(Janssens has a more detailed critique of the paper she plans to post online this weekend).
+(Janssens has a more detailed critique of the paper, which she plans to post online this weekend.)

-The findings may not apply to different races, or places with different cultural norms that influence decisions about sexual partners, or different age groups.
+The findings may not apply to different races, different age groups or places with different cultural norms that influence decisions about sexual partners.

 Neale acknowledges that their broad conclusion about the degree of genetic influence on sexual behavior only applies to the particular group of people they studied.

-Note: A previous version of this story misspelled the Karolinska Institute as the Karolina Institute.